kjolley/BIGSdb_documentation/administration.rst

 * url - The URL used to hyperlink to information about the allele.
 This can either be a relative or absolute URL.
 If [?] (including the square brackets) is included then this will be substituted for the allele value in the resultant URL.
 To link to the appropiate allele info page on a corresponding seqdef database you would need something like /cgi-bin/bigsdb/bigsdb.pl?db=pubmlst_neisseria_seqdef&page=alleleInfo&locus=abcZ&allele_id=[?].

   * Allowed: any valid URL.

+* submission_template - Sets whether or not a column for this locus is included in the Excel submission template.

+  * Allowed: true/false (default: false)

 .. index::
    single: locus; adding; copying existing record